Why Using Proper Pronouns Is Important

 Pronouns used by a person are neither implicitly preferred nor chosen.
-The phrase “preferred pronouns” implies people having a pronoun “preference” rather than simply having “pronouns.”
-Using “preferred” can unintentionally insinuate that using the correct pronouns for someone is optional.
-It is important to remember individuals do not make choices about their gender identity and should not be pressured to change.
+The phrase “preferred pronouns” implies people having pronoun “preference” rather than simply having “pronouns.”
+Using “preferred” can suggest that using the correct pronouns for someone is optional.
+It is important to remember people do not make choices about their gender identity and should not be pressured to change.
 Additionally, the words used to communicate gender identity may evolve over time both as a community and in individuals themselves.
-Identifying and naming gender can be both complex and evolving even in an individual person due to many factors, including the limitations of language, a better understanding of self as one grows, and increased (or decreased) comfort levels as they express their gender identity in public and private social and professional settings due to economic, safety, or other reasons.
+Identifying and naming one’s sense of gender can be both complex and often evolving even in an individual person due to many factors, including the limitations, and evolution of language, a better understanding of self as one grows, an increased awareness of identity in a cultural context, and increased (or decreased) comfort levels as they express their gender identity in public and private social and professional settings due to economic, safety, or other reasons.

 "Hello my name is ______, and I use [insert pronouns, or lack there of here] pronouns."

 An individual may also use multiple sets of pronouns (e.g. “hi!
 My name is Jane, I use she/they”).
 There may be a range of reasons for this which depend on their life experiences and evolving feelings towards pronouns.
 They may ask to have certain pronouns used in situations where they could be “outed” and potentially harmed.
 For example, someone may use they/them around friends, but use she/her in a workplace in fear of being discriminated against, fired, or personal safety.

 - What if someone uses multiple pronouns?